Back Row: Dirk Degenaars, Eve Tyree, Dave Miniat, Donald Steiner, MD, Peggy Hasenauer, Christopher Rhodes, PhD, Laila

 Eve M. Tyree serves as Chairman of the Board of the James Tyree Foundation.
 The foundation was created to honor the memory and continue the legacy of her husband of 15 years, Jim Tyree.

 Eve is the former Chief Financial Officer of Mesirow Financial, a diversified financial services firm founded in 1937.
-Eve currently serves on the boards of the Erikson Institute and Rush NeuroBehavioral Center.
+Eve currently serves on the boards of the Erikson Institute, Rush NeuroBehavioral Center, and the Wolcott School.